 - Drug discovery through serendipitous clinical findings augmented by clinical observation.
 This is how most of psychopharmacological discoveries have taken place.

-According to the Copeland et al.,study:
+According to the study by Copeland et al.:

 Childhood bullying involvement as either a pure bully or victim predicted changes in CRP levels that lasted into adulthood.
 Although CRP levels rose for all participants across this period, being bullied predicted greater increases in CRP levels, whereas bullying others predicted lower increases in CRP compared with those uninvolved in bullying.
 These long-term effects were robust to adjustment for BMI, substance use, childhood physical and mental health status, and exposures to other early-life psychosocial adversities.
 Inflammation is a plausible mechanism by which bullying involvement may affect short- and long-term health status.